tomermistrix/vi-home-assignment/README.md

 This will:
 1. Load and process the training and test data from the `data/` directory.
 2. Train the uplift model.
-3. Generate a figure plot `optimal_n.png` in the output directory, to determine optimal n.
+3. Generate a figure plot `optimal_n.png` in the `output` directory, to determine optimal n.
-4. Generate a file named `outreach_list.csv` in the output directory, containing the prioritized list of members for the outreach campaign.
+4. Generate a file named `outreach_list.csv` in the `output` directory, containing the prioritized list of members for the outreach campaign.
 The list includes `member_id`, `prioritization_score`, and `rank`.

+My produced results are available at `output_reference`.

 ## Approach & Methodology
 ### Feature Engineering